-A travel advisory is in place for Trinidad and Tobago (https://travel.gc.ca/destinations/trinidad-and-tobago).
+Safety is a primary concern for us, and we take seriously any risk advisories issued by the Government of Canada or the U.S. State Department.
 We understand there's inherent risk to international travel and each traveller may have different comfort levels.
-Safety is incredibly important to us, and our safety protocols for the field trip are below.
+Our safety protocols for the field trip are below.

-- We don't spend any time in Port of Spain during the trip.
-Port of Spain is where most travel advisories identify as an area to avoid.
-The closest we'll come to the city is the Airport pickup and drop off. - Most of the trip will be spent in Matura, a remote village on Trinidad's East coast.
+- We do not visit Port of Spain as part of our tour. - Most of the trip will be spent in Matura, a remote village on Trinidad's East coast.
 The CSTN has been travelling to Matura for 20+ years and our group is well known (and well loved!) in the village.
 This is where the guest house is located, as well as the Nature Seekers (our research partners) main office. - Our group will be accompanied by a local guide from the Nature Seekers for the entirety of the trip.
 This includes all transportation and excursions.
 While the guides may change throughout the week, someone from Nature Seekers will be with us from the first airport pick up to the final airport drop off! - Depending on the final size of the group, we will be travelling in either a large van or a coach bus.
 The group will always travel to excursions together- we don't take public transit, taxis, or split up the group at any point.
 The only exception to this may be the nightly trips down to Matura beach from the village.
 We often take trucks with the Nature Seekers.
-Some volunteers may choose to head back to the guest house earlier than others, but everyone will travel with someone from Nature Seekers. - Matura Beach (where we will work with leatherbacks) is a very remote beach, with only one access road from the village.
-It's also a protected beach, where permits are required to access the beach (the cost of your permit is covered in the tour cost).
+Some volunteers may choose to head back to the guest house earlier than others, but everyone will travel with someone from Nature Seekers. - Matura Beach, where we will work with leatherbacks, is a very remote beach with only one access road from the village.
+It's also a protected beach, where permits are required to access the beach.
+The cost of your permit is covered in the tour cost.
 Nature Seekers host guided tours on this beach, and they are also responsible for checking beach permits.
 At the beach entrance, Nature Seekers have a small office where tour groups meet, and permits are checked.
 There is no easy way to get to the beach without passing the Nature Seekers office. - Our work on the beach will also be done with Nature Seekers guides present.
 The first night, we'll likely stay as a group and attend a Nature Seekers tour to experience our first nesting leatherback!
 Night 2, we'll split up into small groups (each with a Nature Seekers guide) for hands-on training.
 We'll stay in small groups each night on the beach for the rest of the trip. - We always setup a WhatsApp group for participants ahead of the field trip.
 This will provide an opportunity for travellers to chat about their flight plans and meet up along the way (or at the Piarco Airport) if they'd prefer to not travel alone. - Group leaders will always have a cell phone with them.
 Families at home will be provided with the group phone number in case of emergency.